The best woods for smoking brisket are hickory, oak, mesquite, cherry, apple, maple, and pecan.

 7 Best Woods for Smoking Brisket

-One of the classics of smoking, hickory has a complex profile that’s strong and savory, though not as strong as mesquite (more on that later).
+Hickory is one of the classics of smoking.
+It has a complex profile that’s strong and savory, though not as strong as mesquite (more on that later).
 The nutty notes it gives to brisket are delicious, and it produces a lot of smoke, so a little goes a long way.
 Be careful not to overdo it, or you’ll end up with a bitter brisket.

 Overall, hickory is a great choice for brisket, if a little safe.
 If you’re a traditionalist (and there’s not a thing wrong with that), put this wood at the top of your list.

 Everyone knows oak is a premium choice for furniture and kitchen cabinets.
-But, it’s also one of the best and most popular woods for smoking.
+But, it’s also one of the best and most popular woods for smoking and it pairs really well with beef.

 Oak is well suited to smoking brisket, partly because it burns for a long time, so it’s perfect for extended sessions, but also because the medium-potency smoke flavor is a crowd-pleaser.